FabioZumbi12/RedProtect/README.md

 Full features and description on BukkitDev: http://dev.bukkit.org/bukkit-plugins/region-protect-plus/
 And now on Spigot too: https://www.spigotmc.org/resources/redprotect.15841/

+#WIKI
-See the WIKI for Help with commands and permissions: https://github.com/FabioZumbi12/RedProtect/wiki
+See the WIKI for Help with commands, permissions and all features: https://github.com/FabioZumbi12/RedProtect/wiki

 #Sponge Version:
 Theres a release of this same plugin as is on Bukkit, but for Sponge.
 Try it now: https://forums.spongepowered.org/t/bukkit-port-redprotect-6-4-0-alpha/11846/